tari/taricorp.net/content/posts/2022/timelapser/index.md

 ```

 There are several aspects of this implementation worth noting:
- * Getting the size of a file on GCS is slightly tricky because `gsutil stat` prints file properties like HTTP headers.
+ * Getting the size of a file on GCS is slightly tricky because `gsutil stat` prints file properties in a format similar to HTTP headers.
 It's not too hard to extract a number with `awk`.
  * `gsutil` doesn't provide a way to select only part of a file to upload, so we use `dd` to read part of the file and pipe the data to `gsutil`.
 Use of a pipe prevents [parallelization of the upload](https://cloud.google.com/storage/docs/parallel-composite-uploads) so performance is limited somewhat.
  * In order to compose the old and new file parts, we need to write a temporary file.
 This script assumes that a suffix of `.part` and an integer is sufficiently unique to avoid potential conflicts, but it would probably misbehave if multiple uploaders were trying to update the same file.
  * After a chunk of a file is uploaded, that data is **erased from the local disk** by using `fallocate` to punch a hole in the file, replacing all of the data that's been uploaded with zeroes and freeing any space on disk that it used.